Divorce Through the English Courts

-Many British expats that we advise do not realize that they are able to divorce in the UK using the English courts, even whilst residing abroad.
+Many British expats that we advise do not realise that they are able to divorce in the UK using the English courts, even whilst residing abroad.
 In the majority of cases, a British expat divorce through the English courts would not require either spouse to travel back to England.
-Our experienced lawyers will carry out the divorce in the UK on your behalf, advising you at each step, to ensure that you and your spouse can move with your lives in a dignified way, as soon as possible.
+Our experienced lawyers will carry out the divorce in the UK on your behalf, advising you at each step.
+We ensure that you and your spouse can move with your lives in a dignified way, as soon as possible.

 An uncontested expat divorce in the UK can be undertaken within 5 months (the same as if you were living in England).
-We offer a range of divorce services, from a DIY divorce package (from £270/ $410 / 1600AED), fixed fee full service divorce (from £1750/ $2600/ 10,000AED), jurisdiction strategy consultation to representation within defended proceedings or a forum dispute.
+We offer a range of divorce services, from a DIY divorce package (from £300), fixed fee full service divorce (from £2000), jurisdiction strategy consultation to representation within defended proceedings or a forum dispute.
 Our initial consultations (charged between £180 and £400 depending on seniority of lawyer) are a good starting point.
 During the consultation (via Zoom or in person) you will receive full and clear advise about the law that applies to you, your rights, the legal outcome and the practical steps we recommend you take at this early stage.

 Divorce in the UK